GLideKS/UltimateGKSZBuilder/README.md

     - If you're using X11 display manager you may need to install these packages: `libx11 libxfixes`
     - If you are not using the proprietary nvidia driver you may need to install `mesa`
 - Go to a directory of your choice and clone the repository (it'll automatically create an `UltimateGKSZBuilder` directory in the current directory): `git clone https://github.com/GLideKS/UltimateGKSZBuilder.git`
-- Compile UZB: `cd UltimateDoomBuilder && make`
+- Compile UZB: `cd UltimateGKSZBuilder && make`
 - Run UZB: `cd Build && ./builder`
 - Alternatively, to compile UZB in debug mode:
   - Run `make BUILDTYPE=Debug` in the root project directory